tabethea/ActiveDirectoryLab/README.md

 [Windows 11](https://www.microsoft.com/software-download/windows11)

 ## Configured the first VM
 First I configured the VM and named it "Domain Controller."
 Then I added two network adapters to the Domain Controller.
-One for the internet and one for for my VirtualBox internal network.
+One for the internet and one for my VirtualBox internal network.

 ![image](https://github.com/user-attachments/assets/5eb4222d-0802-451b-b2e1-25a94f63e31a)
 ![image](https://github.com/user-attachments/assets/0df38c4d-fb87-4d01-814d-46a85e914d4a)